-- That said, postgraduate study is a prerequisite for some job (for example, postgraduate conversion courses can enable you to enter s profession you have not studied an undergraduate degree) and can be desirable in others.
-If this is your primary reason for thinking about further study you might want to discuss your thoughts further with a careers advisor and do some research on your chosen field.
+- That said, postgraduate study is a prerequisite for some job (for example, postgraduate conversion courses can enable you to enter a profession you have not studied an undergraduate degree in) and can be desirable in others.
+If this is your primary reason for thinking about further study, you might want to discuss your thoughts further with a careers advisor and do some research on your chosen field.

 - Building networks.
 Another way that studying can impact on your future is how it helps you to build networks and gain an insight into your chosen field.
 Your lecturers and tutors will know (and could well be) academic and industry experts so can be helpful when deciding upon that next step.